 If you keep a few tips in mind, you increase the likelihood that you will raise your Cornish chickens successfully.
 These tips include:

 - Quarantine all new birds for at least 30 days.
 If you see any signs of sickness, then put the straw and these chickens’ eggs in a separate place until you determine if the poultry is sick and if it is contagious.
-During this time, wear protective clothing.
+During this time, wear protective clothing to prevent the potential spread of disease.

 - Cornish chickens need a larger area to grow than most chickens.
 This breed does well as foragers, which gives you the opportunity to free-range these birds.
 If you choose to keep them inside, then allow a minimum of 2 square feet of run space per bird.
 They should have at least 6 square feet of coop space.
 If you are using a mobile chicken trailer, then each bird should have 3 square feet of floor space, and the trailer should be moved at least three times a week.